openai/openai-cookbook/examples/chatgpt/gpt_actions_library/gpt_action_canvas.md

 ## General App Information

 Canvas is a widely-used Learning Management System (LMS) designed to support online learning and teaching.
 It offers a robust set of tools for course management, content delivery, assessments, and student collaboration.
-Through the [Canvas API](https://canvas.instructure.com/doc/api/all_resources.html), Canvas allows for extensive customization and integration with third-party applications, including AI-powered tools like ChatGPT.
+Through the [Canvas REST API](https://canvas.instructure.com/doc/api/all_resources.html), Canvas allows for extensive customization and integration with third-party applications, including AI-powered tools like ChatGPT.

 ChatGPT’s Custom Actions with Canvas enable educators to leverage AI to enhance course content, automate tasks, and provide personalized learning journeys for students.
-Examples include virtual teaching assistants based on active courses, The capabilities are well-suited for pulling information in from Canvas to create an educational dialogue.
-ChatGPT with Custom Actions is not meant for automating the entire Canvas experience nor act as a replacement to many of its capabilities (like Assignment submission).
+Examples include virtual teaching assistants based on active courses, as the capabilities are well-suited for pulling information in from Canvas to create an educational dialogue.
+ChatGPT with Custom Actions is not meant for automating the entire Canvas experience nor act as a replacement to many of its capabilities better suited for completion in the Canvas app.

-### Key Links

-https://canvas.instructure.com/doc/api/all_resources.html - API documentation used in the integration.

-https://canvas.instructure.com/doc/api/file.oauth.html#oauth2-flow - Authentication documentation and walkthrough.

 ## Authentication from ChatGPT to Canvas